Australian Brangus

-Australian Brangus are a polled breed of beef cattle, developed in the tropical coastal areas of Queensland, Australia by crossbreeding Brahman and Angus cattle during the 1950s.
+The Australian Brangus is an Australian breed of beef cattle.
+It is polled and is usually black.
+It was developed in the tropical coastal areas of Queensland through cross-breeding of Brahman and Angus cattle during the 1950s.

 History

-Brangus were first developed in the United States and later developed independently in Australia as the Australian Brangus.
-The breed was produced to establish higher tick and heat tolerance than that of other cattle breeds.
-They are a widely used source of meat throughout Australia and exported to countries such as Japan and America.
+The American Brangus hybrid was developed in the United States from about 1932; the Australian Brangus was developed independently in Australia in the 1950s.
+The breeding aim was to establish higher tick resistance and heat tolerance than that of other cattle breeds.
+It is widely distributed in Australia and has been exported to other countries including Japan and the United States.

 Benefits

 The Australian Brangus cattle are about 3/8 Brahman and 5/8 Angus in their genetic makeup, however, the Brahman content can range from 25% to 75%.
 This allows beef producers to select cattle suitable for their local environment.
 The cattle are predominantly a sleek black in colour, but red Brangus are also bred.
-They have a very low rate of eye cancer, which can be a problem in many white faced breeds.
-Their head is of a medium length with a broad muzzle and forehead.
+They have a low rate of eye cancer, which can be a problem in many white-faced breeds.
+The head is of medium length, with a broad muzzle and forehead.
 Australian Brangus are also good walkers and foragers and "do well" in a wide variety of situations.

-The Australian Brangus Cattle Association Ltd. performance records the herd using the internationally recognized Breedplan for monitoring fertility, growth, milk and carcase quality.
+The Australian Brangus Cattle Association performance records the herd using the internationally recognized Breedplan for monitoring fertility, growth, milk and carcase quality.